 We recently took a beach vacation with my whole family to Nags Head in the Outer Banks with our 1.5 year old in tow.
 Here’s some of the items we brought for him!

-One thing to also note – always be careful about bring a newborn to the beach especially in really warm weather.
+One thing to also note: always be careful about bringing a newborn to the beach especially in really warm weather.
 Babies shouldn’t be out in extreme heat and should limit sun exposure.
-You can always check with you doctor for an guidelines before heading to the beach!
+You can always check with your doctor for guidelines before heading to the beach!